CanadianGreg/DieselSwaps-BeamNG/README.md

 -  5860 lb/ft

 # What Works?
-- Nothing
+- Bruckell Moonhawk

 # What's in Progress?
-- Bruckell Moonhawk
+- Gavril Barstow

 # What Still Needs Work?
 - Everything

 # Planned:
 - ETK I-Series
-- Gavril Barstow
+- ETK 800-Series

 # How to Install Mods?
 1) Download the .jbeam file.